We are all The Messiah, and The King, and death to anyone who denies it…

 On the evening of 15 May 1800, at the Theatre Royal, Drury Lane, during the playing of the national anthem, Hadfield fired a pistol at the King standing in the royal box but missed, although, grabbed at once, he immediately claimed he had fired over the king’s head.
 Hadfield also warned his interrogators that “it was not over yet – there was a great deal more and worse to come.”

 But maybe, just maybe, our Jimmy wasn’t as mad as he made out… Hadfield had become immersed in the murky world of millenarian sects in London’s underworld.
-Fiercely attractive to the poor, due to its widely touted credo that worldly hierarchies and suffering would come to and end with the imminent return and reign of king Jesus as a real and physical ruler over the earth, millenarian belief was enjoying a popular revival, especially with the career of Richard Brothers flourishing.
+Fiercely attractive to the poor, due to its widely touted credo that worldly hierarchies and suffering would come to and end with the imminent return and reign of king Jesus as a real and physical ruler over the earth, millenarian belief was enjoying a popular revival, especially with the career of apocalyptic prophets like Richard Brothers and Joanna Southcott flourishing.
 And just like during the English Revolution of the 1640s and ‘50s, millenarian ideas merged, mingled and cross-referenced with radical politics.
 In the same London pubs, radicals and millenarians sat elbow to elbow; millenarian prophets generally proclaimed themselves to be Christ, of king of the Jews, and from there it was but a short step to “demanding king George’s crown” (as Richard Brothers did).
 The intense fear generated by pro-French revolutionary radicals in the 1790s extended to those making millenarian claims (who were often arrested and interrogated).
 Hadfield had fallen into the company of Bannister Truelock, who had encouraged him in the plan to shoot the king.
 Truelock was a shoemaker, a religious activist, who prophesied the second coming of Jesus Christ.
 He also claimed the Messiah would be ‘born from his mouth’.
 He and Hadfield hung out in pubs frequented by radicals plotting an English Revolution in 1798-9.
 And mad, religious or not, Truelock certainly understood the coming of the millennium in a directly radical and practical way.
 His landlady gave evidence that he was always complaining about the price of provisions – “a seditious bad character”, who told her that “the king would be assassinated and we should have no more Kings to reign at all.”
 Don’t sound so mad to me.
 Truelock is said to have persuaded Hadfield that by shooting mad king George, he would bring peace to the world.

 Hadfield was tried for high treason and was defended by Thomas Erskine, the leading barrister of that era.
 Hadfield pleaded not guilty on the grounds of insanity.
 The authorities made great efforts to prove that Hadfield was sane, and to find evidence to also try Truelock – unsuccessfully.
 Both may have been cleverer than they made out, since their religious mania was said to have been only evident after their arrests.
 Ie they saved their lives by emphasising their lunacy… Whatever the truth of it, the authorities clearly associated Hadfield and Truelock’s religious mania with the insurgent proletarian underground they feared.